How Much Is My Mobile Home Worth?

 Repairs

-Repairs are also a huge factor in determining a home’s dollar amount.
-Manufactured homes are not built with the same materials as a traditional “stick-built” home.
+Repairs are also a huge factor in determining a homes dollar amount.
+Manufactured homes are not built with the same materials as a traditional stick-built home.
 This is because the homes must be light enough to travel at high speeds on a highway when being transported from one place to another.
-If you’d like to know some of the basics of manufactured home characteristics, check out this Inspectapedia pdf.

 What other homes in the park or area has sold for in the past several months

-A more accurate way to assess your home’s value is to first consider all of the other factors listed above, and then use comparables.
+A more accurate way to assess your homes value is to first consider all of the other factors listed above, and then use comparable.

 Owing money for taxes, lot rent, or your home loan